DavidAnson/vscode-markdownlint/README.md

 This will use [`markdownlint-cli2`](https://github.com/DavidAnson/markdownlint-cli2), the same engine that powers the extension, to lint all files and output the results to a new terminal in the "Terminal" panel.
 Results will also appear in the "Problems" panel (`Ctrl+Shift+M`/`⇧⌘M`) because of the [problem matcher](https://code.visualstudio.com/docs/editor/tasks#_defining-a-problem-matcher) included with the extension.
 Entries in the "Problems" panel can be clicked to open the corresponding file in the editor.
+To customize the files that are included/excluded when linting a workspace, configure the `markdownlint.lintWorkspaceGlobs` setting (see below) at workspace or user scope.

 To temporarily disable linting of Markdown documents, run the `markdownlint.toggleLinting` command (from the Command Palette or by binding it to a keyboard shortcut).
 To re-enable linting, run the `markdownlint.toggleLinting` command again.